Quelich/sampling-distribution/README.md

 # sampling-distribution
-This repository implements sampling distribution for a randomly generated population dataset .
+This repository implements sampling distribution for a randomly generated population dataset.
 It demonstrates the effect of population size by the comparison of mean and variance values.

 # I/O